ShresthaRay/Downloading-and-Analyzing-SEC-EDGAR-10-k-Filings/README.md

    1. Limitations:
       1. Limited to summarizing specific sections ("1A" and "8" in this case) from SEC EDGAR filings.
       2. Relies heavily on OpenAI's API for text summarization, which may have limitations in accessing and/or summarizing complex financial documents accurately.
       3. Currently only provides analysis for one company.
-This can ne improved by optimizing the code to reduce the number of query requests sent to the server.
+This can be improved by optimizing the code to reduce the number of query requests sent to the server.

    2. Improvements:
       1. Increase flexibility to summarize arbitrary sections based on user input, to improve the analysis by taking into account more factors